Thank you for reading our post, please rate this article at the end.

 - Self-inflating pads

 Air pads are miniature versions of air mattresses and require inflation.
 They’re generally more expensive but comfier than foam pads.
-The greatest drawback is they can easily puncture in the field, so you must always bring a repair kit.
+The greatest drawback is that they can easily puncture in the field, so you must always bring a repair kit.

 On the other hand, the foam pads resemble your traditional home mattress.
 They’re bulky but affordable and easier to set up.
-I also like them for their versatile application; they can be purposed for different tasks, including providing extra support for a frameless backpack or a seat around camp.
+I also like them for their versatile application; they can be used for different tasks, including providing extra support for a frameless backpack or a seat around camp.

 Another plus of foam pads is that they are durable and will not leak or puncture.
 Therefore, unlike the leaky air pads, you still have the foam to rely on to make your night survivable.
 The foam also protects the more expensive inflatable from damage.